isomerpages/moe-methodistgirlssch/index.md

           description: Outcome for DSA for Sec One
           url: /secondary/admissions/dsa-sec1/
         - title: Application for Admission into Year 3 Integrated Programme
-          description: open to students who are currently in 2022 Secondary 2 or its equivalent
+          description: Open to students who are currently in 2022 Secondary 2 or its equivalent
           url: /secondary/admissions/mgs-ip-for-year-3-intake/
   - infobar: